-''Black Stripe: The experience of creating the mental maps”. (book № 1 from the series ''ISLANDS'')
+''Black Stripe: The experience of creating the mental maps”. (book № 1 from the series ''ISLANDS'') free for sale

 The project has been made during my staying at a residence in Kronshtadt (Kotlin Island, Russia) in December 2019.

 For more info and order please contact at: firstname.lastname@example.org or paypal.me/vasilyevabook

 Limited edition of 30 copies (numbered and signed)

 Price: 42 Euros (including worldwide shipping from Sweden)

 Photographer and Designer Ekaterina Vasilyeva

 1) 6 pictures of A4 size (black and white bottles)